chrishah/trippart/code/visualization/README.md

 #convert the pdfs to pngs using convert
 apt-get update
-apt-get install imagemagick
-convert by_group_4_panel_paper_convert.pdf -background transparent by_group_4_panel_paper.png
+apt-get install -y imagemagick convert by_group_4_panel_paper_convert.pdf -background transparent by_group_4_panel_paper.png

 #convert the pdfs to pngs using inkscape
-apt-get install inkscape
+apt-get install -y inkscape
 for pdf in $(ls -1 *.pdf)
 do
 	inkscape --export-dpi=600 --export-area-drawing --export-type=png $pdf